PutawanDE/PutawanDE.github.io/_posts/2025-11-23-react-new-activity-component-hides-components-without-losing-states.md

 ## Introduction

-Usually, when we want to hide our components in React we can use conditional rendering, or css `display: none`.
-If we use conditiional rendering, the states will be lost when it is hidden because the component will unmount.
-React 18 introduces `<Activity>` component a new feature designed to manage the visibility, especially for elements that are frequently toggled.
+Usually, when we want to hide our components in React we use conditional rendering, or css `display: none`.
+If we use conditional rendering, the states will be lost when it is hidden because the component will unmount.
+React 18 introduces `<Activity>` component, a new feature designed to manage the visibility, especially for elements that are frequently toggled.

 {% raw %}
 ```jsx